datalad-handbook/book/docs/beyond_basics/101-164-dataladdening.rst

 Important: Your safety net
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-Chances are high that you are reading this section of the handbook after you stumbled across DataLad and were amazed by its features, and you're now looking for a quick way to get going.
+Chances are high that you are reading this section of the handbook after you stumbled across DataLad and were intrigued by its features, and you're now looking for a quick way to get going.
 If you haven't read much of the handbook, but are now planning to DataLad-ify the gigantic project you have been working on for the past months or years, this first paragraph is warning, advice, and a call for safety nets to prevent unexpected misery that can arise from transitioning to a new tool.
 Because while DataLad *can* do amazing things, you shouldn't blindly trust it to do everything *you* think it can or should do, but gain some familiarity with it.